 November 2020 the musical letter for those dealing with violence at home ‘Never Alone’ written by Iris Hond was presented during the ‘Week tegen Kindermishandeling’/Week against Child Abuse.

-Dr. M.J. van Hoof collaborates with Hesther Selbeck https://www.hestherselbeck.nl and Amsterdam UMC in research regarding the working mechanism, attachment and mental health effects of Contextual Horse Therapy (CHT/in Dutch: CPT), the HECHT-study.
+Dr. M.J. van Hoof collaborates with Hesther Selbeck https://www.hestherselbeck.nl and Amsterdam UMC in research regarding the working mechanism, attachment and mental health effects of Contextual Horse Therapy (CHT/in Dutch: CPT), an animal-assisted therapy, the HECHT-study.

 Dr. M.J. van Hoof and C.I.
 Gelderblom participated in the EPISCA study, which results have been published, see https://www.researchgate.net/profile/Marie_Jose_Van_Hoof/research.
 You can download articles there.
 The PhD defence took place on November 21, 2019, for the PhD thesis see https://openaccess.leidenuniv.nl/handle/1887/80838 en https://youtu.be/7C0JqphlNkQ